xunilrj/sandbox/sources/javascript/webgpu/Readme.md

 4 - Bare minimum of linear algebra;
 5 - Algorithms to draw lines and triangles.

-We will see each of these topics very briefly, just to give you the necessary to understand the configuration of the "Code" section.
+We will see each of these topics very briefly, just to give you the necessary to understand the configuration of the [Code](#Code) section.

 ## 2D Images